 But the only dental records Pedroza was able to obtain weren’t sufficient.

 Pedroza suspected the body was that of her sister because troopers confirmed the crash victim had been riding in a red Kia SUV.
 But she needed to know for sure.

 “They could not release her,” Pedroza said.
 “And that did not sit well with us.
 We could not find any closure in that.”

-Pedroza and her family could have waited up to six months for DNA results to come back from the Florida Department of Law Enforcement crime lab comparing her mother’s DNA to a sample taken from the body.
-But Pedroza, desperate for an immediate answer, discovered a better, quicker way: ANDE Rapid DNA.
+Pedroza and her family could have waited up to six months for DNA results to come back from the state FDLE crime lab, comparing her mother’s DNA to a sample taken from the body, but Pedroza, desperate for an immediate answer, discovered a better, quicker way -- ANDE Rapid DNA.

 Pedroza, through her internet research, learned that some law enforcement agencies were testing a device called ANDE, a DNA-analyzing machine that could compare a sample to another and deliver results in about 90 minutes.

-Pedroza asked the Orange County Sheriff’s Office if, by chance, they might have the machine and was surprised to find out they did.
+Pedroza asked the Orange County Sheriff’s Office if, by chance, it might have the machine and was surprised to find out it did.